The band was first formed in 1939 as the Auxiliary Fire Service Band and was mainly for the recreation of the Firemen serving at that time.

 In 2016, after many happy decades, Portsmouth City Council decided that Brewery House in Hambrook Street, Southsea, the headquarters and home of Portsmouth City Band was to be redeveloped for accommodation.
 Finding a permanent home for a brass band is rarely straightforward but after much hard work and searching, the Frank Sorrell Centre in Southsea became the next step in the history book.

 2020 was a strange year for the whole world let alone Portsmouth City Band with the arrival of the Coronavirus Pandemic!
-The Frank Sorrell Centre along with many community venues decided to close its doors during the lockdown, so we have moved our headquarters to the Portsmouth Deaf Centre in Arundel Street where limited rehearsals restarted for a while and to where we hope to return as soon as we can.
+The Frank Sorrell Centre along with many community venues decided to close its doors during the lockdown, so we have moved our headquarters to the Portsmouth Deaf Centre in Arundel Street where rehearsals have now restarted after a long break.